mikebaldi/Idle-Champions/ReadMe.txt

 Warning: This script reads system memory.
 I do not know CNE's stance on reading system memory used by the game, so use at your own risk.
 Pointers may break on any given update and I may no longer decide to update them.

+v392+ WARNING: v392 drastically reduced tank health significantly impacting offline stacking.
+I will not be updating from v391 until forced to.

 Instructions for ModronGUI.AHK:
 1. Download and install AutoHotkey: https://www.autohotkey.com/
 2. Download ModronGUI.AHK, IC_MemoryFunctions.AHK, IC_ServerCallFunctions.AHK, json.AHK, and classMemory.AHK to the same folder.